yoavg/nlp2024-2025/ass4/README.md

 Each line in the file is a JSON object representing one text-span pair and several questions about it.
 The SqUAD data-collection was not meant to be exhaustive, so the set of questions may or may not be comprehensive.

-In case you are interested or find this useful, the complete SqUAD training set, in HuggingFace format, is available in this file: [squad-train-hf.jsonl.gz](squad-train-hf.jsonl.gz).
+In case you are interested or find this useful, the complete SqUAD training set, in HuggingFace format, is available [here](https://huggingface.co/datasets/rajpurkar/squad_v2).
 This set includes also the ones in the `data.jsonl` file above.

 ## Part 1: Manual Annotation